 Myrna L. Friedlander

-Professor Friedlander joined the Counseling Psychology program in 1981 and directs the Spanish Exchange Program.
+Professor Friedlander joined the Counseling Psychology program in 1981, is co-director of doctoral training, and directs the Spanish Exchange Program.
 Previously she was the director of doctoral training, director of master’s training, and division director.
 She has served as clinician, educator, supervisor, and consultant in a variety of schools, counseling centers, hospitals, and community agencies.
 Dr. Friedlander's research on the process of counseling and psychotherapy has appeared in the Journal of Counseling Psychology, The Counseling Psychologist, the Journal of Consulting and Clinical Psychology, Psychotherapy, Professional Psychology, Family Process, the Journal of Family Psychology, and the Journal of Marital and Family Therapy, among several others.
 Her current work concerns therapeutic change processes in family therapy.
 Dr. Friedlander is a member of the Society for Psychotherapy Research and a Fellow of the American Psychological Association, the American Psychological Society, and the American Association of Applied and Preventive Psychology.
 In 2001 she was elected Distinguished Psychologist of the Year by the Psychological Association of Northeastern New York, and in 1999 she was honored with the University’s Excellence in Research award.
 She is currently an Editorial Board member of the Journal of Marital and Family Therapy, Psychotherapy Research, Couple and Family Research, and Psychotherapy.
 In 2010 she received a Lifetime Contribution Award from the Section for the Promotion of Psychotherapy Science (Div.
 17, APA) and a Distinguished Family Systems Research Award from the American Family Therapy Academy.

 Teaching: Theory, research and practice in counseling/psychotherapy; practicum; family systems therapy; supervision and consultation.